Return to Blog Homepage

 Craft a Stellar Law School Application

 Many students who score well on the LSAT have gone on to study at top law schools with a mediocre GPA.
-Increase your chances of admissions by submitting a great LSAT score and rounding out your application with stellar materials.
+Increase your chances of admission by submitting a great LSAT score and rounding out your application with stellar materials.
 Here are the best ways to make your law school application stand out:

 • Nail your law school admissions interview.
 Request an interview and make a lasting impression.
 Research the school, craft compelling answers to common questions, and formulate tough questions of your own.
 Read our 5 tips for an exceptional law school interview.